storyfeet/bob_cards_elm/rules.md

 3. Everyone takes an Exhaustion Card.

-    From the 'E' stack of Danger cards, draw, and give each player 1 card to place on the top of their Discard Pile *(Or Draw pile if they prefer)*
+    From the 'E' stack of Danger cards, to the top of their Discard Pile *(Or Draw pile if they prefer)*

 4. Bandits Attack